JustHumanz/justhumanz.github.io/_posts/create-a-sniffer-to-detect-kominfo-blocker/2022-08-13-create-a-sniffer-to-detect-kominfo-blocker-v2.md

 the workflow is very simple.

-1. First we access the blocked site,as example i will vist reddit so the flow will be like this.
+#### First we access the blocked site,as example i will vist reddit so the flow will be like this.
-    1. My pc will asking to ISP for accessing reddit
+1.My pc will asking to ISP for accessing reddit.
-    2. ISP will forward my pc request to the internet
+2.ISP will forward my pc request to the internet.
-    3. ISP found if reddit was blocked so ISP send the RST segment to my pc request
+3.ISP found if reddit was blocked so ISP send the RST segment to my pc request.

 ```
          Internet